wp-plugins/subheading/trunk/readme.txt

 You can prevent the repositioning of the input via the options page.

+= What are the `Before` and `After` inputs used for? =

+If you are using the `Automatically append before the content` option, you can include custom content before and after the subheading is displayed.

+For example, setting Before to `<h3>` and after to `</h3>` will wrap the subheading in a h3 tag.

 == Screenshots ==

 1. The SubHeading option is displayed directly below the main title.